Nico Hoerner Player Props: Cubs vs. Nationals

 Nico Hoerner At The Plate

-- Hoerner leads Chicago with a slugging percentage of .411, fueled by eight extra-base hits.
+- Hoerner has an OPS of .757, fueled by an OBP of .352 and a team-best slugging percentage of .405 this season.

-- Among qualifying hitters in MLB, he ranks 18th in batting average, 68th in on-base percentage, and 94th in slugging.
+- He ranks 21st in batting average, 63rd in on base percentage, and 99th in slugging among the qualifying batters in MLB.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.